 - All OR & PACU areas (inpatient and outpatient)

 - All RCP

 If you require a PALS Provider Course register online.

 - Inpatient services Nurses (A2, B4, C4, C5, B6, C6, C7, C8, C9, C10)

 - All Psych areas

 - Day Surgery (inpatient and outpatient)

-If your postion (department) only requires the completion of PEARS training, then view the schedule, choose a date and register online.
+If your postion (department) only requires the completion of PEARS training, view the schedule, then choose a date and register online.